document list view

 You can not rename a category to that of an existing category

 at the same level.
 If you attempt to do so, you get a message

 deleting a category

-To delete a category, swipe the category row either from right
+To delete a category, first select the category to delete,

 If the category has sub-categories, all the sub-categories

 are also deleted.
 Any files in the deleted categories

 Note that deleting a category does not delete the

 Use the Delete command in the File sub-menu to delete the file.

 Use the Rename command in the File sub-menu to rename the file.